Eli45/EliDungeon/README.md

 ##Instructions
 ----------
 * Follow the on screen instructions.
-It should fairly straight forward.
+It should be fairly straight forward.
 Your goal is to get to Kelman's room and defeat him.

 ##Hotkeys and ammo
 ----------